5/1/2019

 Operator

-Next question is from the line of Jeff Mueller with Baird.
+Our next question is on the line of Jeff Mueller with Bayard.

 speaker

 Yeah, thank you.
 Good morning.
-So as I think about Lens or I guess previously WoodMAC 2.0 and what was talked about at the time of the acquisition originally, I think part of it, and I think you were referencing this, Neil, was related to the way that data is aggregated and automating that process.
+So as I think about LENS, or I guess previously WoodMac 2.0 and what was talked about at the time of the acquisition originally, I think part of it, and I think you were referencing this, Neil, was related to the way that data is aggregated and automating that process.
 So I guess where are you in that journey?
-Have you largely automated the data aggregation process from the large energy companies that are supplying you with data?
-And then related to that, are there new fields of data, additional data that you're getting now that the process is aggregated or is automated?
+Have you largely automated the data aggregation process from the large energy that are supplying you with data.
+And then related to that, are there new fields of data, additional data that you're getting now that the process is automated?
 Thank you.

 speaker